 Summer Session class offerings vary by academic department, though most departments offer classes during the summer.

-The 2017 University of Oregon summer schedule of classes will be available online Friday, March 10, 2017.
+The 2017 University of Oregon summer schedule of classes is available online.

 You can search for classes by subject, meeting time, days of the week, course level, and number of credits.